 1. Look For Ways to Reduce Your Event’s Requirements.

 Turn the same purpose-driven lens to your attendee list, too.
-Can the in-person event include only the most critical players, for example, while secondary attendees can be incorporated virtually or via smaller local events?
+Can the in-person event include only the most critical players, while secondary attendees can be incorporated virtually or via smaller local events?
 Similarly, is there a way to virtually include the international audience to cut down on transportation costs?

 2. Work with Full-Service Vendors and Demand Transparency.